 Sleep with a Humidifier

 Our skin can easily dry out during the night.
-Sleeping with a humidifier nearby can help reduce the loss of moisture in your face and body while we catch some z's.
+Sleeping with a humidifier nearby may help reduce the loss of moisture in your face and body while we catch some z's.
 "Oftentimes, the fans and central air conditioning and/ or heating may contribute to dry room air, causing or aggravating dry skin.
 So, try using a humidifier and applying a moisturizer while your skin is still a little wet after showering, to 'seal in' the water, recommends Lortscher.

 Use a Moisturizer That Contains a Protectant